KulaMarcin/HackerRank/README.md

 # HackerRankSolutions
- Examples of task solutions from the HackerRank platform
+Examples of task solutions from the HackerRank platform (Java)